Chinese Cultural Programs

 Kun-Yang Lin/Dancers (KYL/D) provides a variety of programming focused on Chinese cultural traditions.
 KYL/D has presented its cultural programs during major Chinese festivals, such as the Moon Festival and Dragon Boat Festival, as well as in-school, gallery and museum-based performances and presentations.

-Programs are flexible, and can include performances of Chinese classical dance and folk dance by KYL/D dance artists Weiwei Ma, Lingyuan Zhao and Liu Mo and interactions that invite audiences to experience Chinese culture, movement and language.
+Programs are flexible, and can include performances of Chinese classical dance and folk dance by KYL/D dance artists Weiwei Ma and Lingyuan Zhao and interactions that invite audiences to experience Chinese culture, movement and language.
 Other activities are demonstrations and master classes in Lin's signature CHI Awareness Practice, including its underlying Tai Chi and Qi Gong principles.

 Here at the Sunrise Afterschool program at Southwark School, we do what we can to celebrate together the many cultures with which our kids identify.
 We have many children who are of Chinese and Vietnamese descent, and so we have traditionally celebrated Lunar New Year with the same enthusiasm as other major holidays celebrated by our students.
 Southeast Philadelphia is the most ethnically diverse area of Philadelphia, and we make a great effort to ensure that this is reflected and celebrated in the way we plan our art, literacy, STEM and special event programming.